odino/odino.github.com/source/_posts/2018-07-07-finding-where-that-ip-address-is-from-with-iploc.markdown

 categories: [golang, ip, open source, github]
 ---

-Today I spend some time to build [iploc](https://github.com/odino/iploc), a small CLI utility that lets you retrieve geographical information of an IP address.
+Today I spent some time to build [iploc](https://github.com/odino/iploc), a small CLI utility that lets you retrieve geographical information of an IP address.

 <!-- more -->